Pendjari National Park, Benin: Where Lions Attack

 Exhausted, we washed the savanna dust from our bodies in the cold shower and walked over to the restaurant.

 Located beneath a giant grass gazebo, the restaurant was fully wired with lights, music, and a safari bar that centered the large circular layout.
 Plates started at 4.000 CFA (about $8 American), and were primarily comprised of fish specials from the Pendjari River.
-The fish were fried and served with a carrot and pea medley that I washed down with a cold Beninoise (the national beer of Benin).
+The fish was fried and served with a carrot and pea medley that I washed down with a cold Beninoise (the national beer of Benin).

 We set out into the bush at 6 AM the next morning.
 I regretted not wearing a sweatshirt at such an early hour.
 Temperatures had dipped to remarkable lows, and we were subjected to astoundingly cold winds from the river.